LearnTalk ESL Teacher Review: Scam or $15 An Hour?

-A similar company called VIPKid is currently hiring and paying up to $21 an hour!
-Read my review here.
+A similar company called QKids is currently actively hiring and paying $20/HR!
+Make sure to check them out!

 LearnTalk has a few different teaching levels you can apply for, so first I’ll cover the main requirements, and then I’ll talk about the levels.

 - High-Speed Internet Connection

 Now that you know the technical requirements lets cover the teaching levels and what’s required.

 As you can see you can apply to be a tutor as long as you’re a CEFR level C1.
 The other levels, of course, pay more but also have more requirements.